bitovi/canjs.com/readme.md

 	npm install

-To generate the site, run:
+To generate the site, Dash docsets, and all other content, run:

-    ./js scripts/doc.js
+    grunt docjs

 To adjust __styles__: